SqrtMinusOne/sqrtminusone.github.io/content/configs/Mail.md

 ### Hooks {#hooks}

-Now we have to link up lieer & Maildir and with notmuch.
+Now we have to link up lieer & davmail's maildir and with notmuch.
 This is done via the notmuch hook system, which allows running custom scripts before and after any command.

 With lieer and Gmail, it is enough to simply run the program, because Gmail has first-class support for tags.
 Maildir does not, so I decide to synchronize notmuch tags and IMAP folders.
 In essence, the idea is to: